 6. Consider intermittent fasting

-Still searching for ways for how to stop overeating?
+Still searching for more ways for how to stop overeating?
 If you’re someone who struggles with eating between meals, intermittent fasting can be helpful in preventing consistent overeating.
-The benefits of intermittent fasting and alternate day fasting range from regulating the hormones that decide when you feel hungry or full to weight loss.
-It doesn’t need to be drastic, either.

 7. Keep track of what you’re eating